Swellies Surf Guide Part 2- The Flood

 Location: In the channel between Swelly Rock and Ynys Benlas, upstream of Boily Wave (see below).

 Description: A set of 2 or 3 small 2ft waves that run across the channel, in a slightly staggered manner.
-Positioned out from Ynys Benlas towards the upstream edge of the N. Platters.
-They run on the flood around LW but don’t last long.
-A big spring is needed to make anything that is reliably surfable and it demands decent ferry glide skills to make the required precision crossing across fast flow.
+Positioned out from Ynys Benlas towards the upstream edge of the North Platters.
+They are only really useable on the early part of a big spring flood and demand decent ferry glide skills to make the required precision crossing across fast flow.

 Use the eddy close on the S side of Ynys Benlas to gain height, and then it’s a fast ferry glide to catch the top wave.
 Take what comes after that.